fire-at-will/BlueShell/readme.txt

     like the queue class.
 Once we both got used to it, GitHub was an excellent tool in managing the code between the two of us and prevented many headaches that would have been caused by trying to manage different versions of code on Dropbox or Google Drive.

-Problems: Piping was never fully implemented.
+Problems: May not handle some complicated piping commands.